Lantern76/SOC-Lab/README.md

             -http
   10. Return to the Windows VM and launch a powershell session as an administrator.
 Afterwords launch the payload
         - C:\Users\User\Downloads\RAPID_PLENTY.exe
-  11. Within a few moments, you should see my session check in on the Sliver server
+  11. Within a few moments, I should see my session check in on the Sliver server

   ![6 sliver sessions](https://github.com/Lantern76/SOC-Lab/assets/119342094/4383b004-3e19-43af-93b2-1d01dce94c0b)